kevgo/response-state-ts/README.md

 Pros:

 - typechecking support
-- forces checking of options before being able to use results
+- forces checking of options before using results

 Cons:

-- boilerplate to define the types for the various responses
+- defining the types for the various responses requires substantial amounts of boilerplate
-- in 95% of the cases, there isn't much we can do in an error case except bubble up, print error message, and die
 - does not enforce checking all options
 - not idiomatic: other code doesn't work this way, have to convert back and forth when calling external code
+- in 99% of the success cases there is only one useful type of result
+- in 95% of the error cases there isn't much we can do except bubble up, print an error message, and die